-- being primarily responsible for making recommendations to the Board on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and any questions of its resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards; - developing and implementing policy on engaging external auditors to supply non-audit services; - monitoring integrity of the Group's financial statements and annual report and accounts, interim report and reviewing significant financial reporting judgments contained therein; - reviewing the Group's financial and accounting policies and practices, financial controls, internal control and risk management systems; - discussing the risk management and internal control systems with management to ensure that management has performed its duty to have effective systems; - ensuring co-ordination between the internal and external auditors, and ensuring that the internal audit function is adequately resourced and has appropriate standing within the Group, and reviewing and monitoring its effectiveness; and - establishing a whistle-blowing mechanism for employees to raise concerns, in confidence, with the Audit Committee about possible improprieties in any matter related to the Group.
+- being primarily responsible for making recommendations to the Board on the appointment, re-appointment and removal of the external auditors, and approving the remuneration and terms of engagement of the external auditors, and any questions of its resignation or dismissal; - reviewing and monitoring the external auditors' independence and objectivity and the effectiveness of the audit process in accordance with applicable standards: - developing and implementing policy on engaging external auditors to supply non-audit services; - monitoring integrity of the Group's financial statements and annual report and accounts, interim report and reviewing significant financial reporting judgments contained therein; - reviewing the Group's financial and accounting policies and practices, financial controls, internal control and risk management systems; - discussing the risk management and internal control systems with management to ensure that management has performed its duty to have effective systems; - ensuring co-ordination between the internal and external auditors, and ensuring that the internal audit function is adequately resourced and has appropriate standing within the Group, and reviewing and monitoring its effectiveness; and establishing a whistle-blowing mechanism for employees to raise concerns, in confidence, with the Audit Committee about possible improprieties in any matter related to the Group.

-The Audit Committee held four meetings during the year ended 31 March 2016 to perform the following work:
+The Audit Committee held four meetings during the year ended 31 March 2017 to perform the following work:

-reviewed and approved the interim and final results and financial statements, announcements and reports of the Group;

-- reviewed with the external auditors the significant financial reporting and accounting matters; - reviewed and approved the set up of risk management system of the Group; - reviewed the risk management and internal control review reports prepared by the internal auditors and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; - approved the internal audit plans and the appointment and remuneration of the internal and external auditors; - reviewed the engagement with the internal auditors in order to extend the scope of the engagement to risk management systems; and - made recommendations to Board on the amendments to the terms of reference of Audit Committee.
+- reviewed and approved the interim and final results and financial statements, announcements and reports of the Group; - reviewed with the external auditors the significant financial reporting and accounting matters; - approved the remuneration of the external auditors; - reviewed the risk management and internal control review reports prepared by the internal auditors and discussed with management the reports' findings and recommendations on the Group's operations and corporate activities; and - approved the next three-year internal audit plans and the appointment and remuneration of the internal auditors.